Sam-Miller-2026/UK-online-retail-sales-analysis/README.md

    •	Pivot Table Validation: I built four detailed Pivot Tables to verify my initial findings on monthly revenue and top-performing products before continuing with the data

 2. Deep-Dive Analysis (MySQL): I moved the cleaned data into a MySQL database using SQL Workbench to perform complex, multi-layered queries.
-View the full SQL script here: ./retail_analysis.sql
+View the full SQL script here

    •	Growth Tracking: I used the LAG window function to calculate Month-over-Month revenue changes.
 This helped me identify exactly when the business was bringing in the most revenue.